programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 import pandas as pd                         # to sort and organize data
 ```

 You might need to install some of the libraries used in this tutorial.
-See [this lesson](https://programminghistorian.org/en/lessons/installing-python-modules-pip) for more information on installing external Python libraries.
+See [this _Programming Historian_ lesson](/en/lessons/installing-python-modules-pip) for more information on installing external Python libraries.

 Now that we have our libraries, we need to load our data into Python.
 You will need to store your dataset locally on your computer, ideally somewhere easy to navigate to.
 For instance, you could place your data in a folder inside your `Documents` folder, or in the same repository as your code file.
 In either case, you will need to know the file path for that folder.